sreehari0072/Whirlpool/README.md

 The goat wakes up and moves toward the user's text to eat it.

-### Screenshot 3 — Full / Tired Goat
+### Screenshot 3 — Burping Of Goat

 ![Tired Goat](Add screenshot of the goat after eating here)

-After eating enough text, the goat becomes full and tired before returning to its starting position.
+After eating enough text, the goat becomes full and burps loud.

 ---